devcareer/code-jammers-backend/README.md

 - create a `.env` file and the contents in the sample file to it.
 - Run `npm run start-dev` to start the server and `npm test` to run the test suites

-## License:

-This project is available under the MIT license.

 ## Software Engineers / Mentees

 - Fiyin Akinsiku